serhatgnc/meal-factory/README.md

 <h1>Meal Factory</h1>

 In this project i have made a web site where you can find delicious meal recipes.</br></br>
-Things i have used first time on this project:
+Things i have used on this project for the first time:
 - React Router
 - Framer Motion
 - Code-Splitting